ocapn/ocapn/draft-specifications/CapTP Specification.md

 count MUST be incremented (the first time it is sent, the reference count should be set to 1).

-Each time the remote session no longer needs a set of references, it MUST send an `op:gc-exports` message with two lists: one list containing the `export-pos` of each reference it no longer needs and another list containing the corresponding `wire-delta` that reflects the number of times the reference has been received since the last `op:gc-exports` message for that reference was sent.
+When the remote session becomes aware that it no longer needs a set of references, it MUST send an `op:gc-exports` message with two lists: one list containing the `export-pos` of each reference it no longer needs and another list containing the corresponding `wire-delta` that reflects the number of times the reference has been received since the last `op:gc-exports` message for that reference was sent.

 When receiving an `op:gc-exports` message, the reference count for each `answer-pos` is decremented by its corresponding `wire-delta`.
 When a reference